Snap Statistics tab

 As shown above, table columns include:

 - Duration: Reports time in milliseconds, fractional seconds, or fractional minutes.
-For instance, in the Pipeline Execute3 Snap shown above, the .05 fraction of minutes equals .05*60 seconds or 3 seconds.
-The total execution time for the Snap is 15 minutes and 3 seconds.
+For instance, in the Mapper1 Snap shown above, the .41 fraction of minutes equals 41/100*60 seconds or 24.6 seconds.
+The total execution time for the Snap is 2 minutes and 24 seconds.
+Because Snaps can execute in parallel, the duration of pipeline execution is often less than the sum of the individual Snap executions.

 - View: Snap views accept documents to be processed or they output documents.
 Each view has its own statistics for the number of documents processed and the rate at which the documents flow through the view.